c42/ruby_primer/README.md

 ## Teach Ruby!

-<h4>Fork this repository, make changes and use the RubyMonk Sandbox for a live preview.
-Send us a pull request when you are done!</h4>
+<strong>Fork this repository, make changes and use the RubyMonk Sandbox for a live preview.
+Send us a pull request when you are done!</strong>

 The Ruby Primer is an open collaboration initiative that uses the [RubyMonk][] platform to help teach the Ruby Programming Language.

 ## How to Contribute